diku-dk/futhark/docs/language-reference.rst

 A named value/constant can be declared as follows::

-  val name: type = definition
+  let name: type = definition

-The definition can be an arbitrary expression, including function calls and other values.
-You can even define circular values, although these will likely result in an infinite loop at execution.
+The definition can be an arbitrary expression, including function calls and other values, although they must be in scope before the value is defined.
 The type annotation can be elided if the value is defined before it is used.

 Values can be used in shape declarations, except in the return value of entry points.